-'''

-java -jar /path/to/avro-tools-1.10.0.jar compile schema <schema file> <destination>
+java -jar /path/to/avro-tools-1.8.2.jar compile schema <schema file> <destination> java -jar /path/to/avro-tools-1.8.2.jar compile schema user.avsc .

-'''

 This will generate the appropriate source files in a package based on the schema's namespace in the provided destination folder.
 For instance, to generate a User class in package example.avro from the schema defined above, run